New York Medical Marijuana Laws and Regulations

 - Must report all sales, deliveries and distribution of medical cannabis

-- Must pay a tax of $250 per pound for all cannabis sold; 50% of all tax revenue must stay in the local county where the registered organization operates
+- Must pay a tax of 7% on the gross receipts from the sale of medical marijuana; 22.5% of all tax revenue must stay in the local county where the registered organization manufactures or dispenses medical marijuana

-- Must include a safety insert developed by DOH with each purchase
+- Must include a safety insert developed by the Department of Health with each purchase

 Final regulations (2015)